Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 We advocate VacationsToGo over other cruise searches primarily because we find this site to have the most advanced search criteria available.
 You can filter by dates, price, stars, cruise line, ports, number of passengers, number of days, and so much more.
 It has extremely flexible functionality.

 Also their listings are always up-to-date and they tend to have very good pricing compared to other agencies or booking directly.
-Often I’ve found it to be the lowest price and if not, they are very close.
+Often I’ve found it to be the lowest price and if not, they are usually very close.

 Despite our love for VacationsToGo, once you find a bargain you like, it is best to continue on to the next steps to ensure you truly got the best price and perks, which can be different from one agency to another.
 Of our last 6 repositioning cruise purchases, VacationsToGo ended up providing the best combination of pricing and perks 3 of those times and I could have skipped the remaining steps entirely.
 But the other three times we did find Priceline offered perks that beat the VacationsToGo repositioning cruise deal (more on that later).